We’ve eaten soup in dozens of countries around the globe. Grab a spoon and slurp away as we reveal our picks for the 45 best soups in the world.

 After eating Soup Dumplings in Shanghai and Taipei as well as in global cities like Bangkok and New York, we were hooked.
 We even deemed the juicy dumplings to be brothy nuggets of gold.

-→ Click here buy a 5-Piece Chinese Soup Dumpling Kit if you want to attempt making Xiǎo Lóng Bāo at home.
+Buy a 5-Piece Chinese Soup Dumpling Kit from Amazon if you want to attempt making Xiǎo Lóng Bāo at home.

 About the Authors